mgechev/blog.mgechev.com/_posts/2017-08-05-typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript.md

 ### Conditional expressions

-If the condition of the conditional expression is `true` then we return the expression from the `then` part, otherwise, we return the one from the `else` part.
+Lets take a look at the small-step semantics for the conditional expressions:

 ```
 1)